Population size: Modeling genetic drift

 Genetic drift is typically modeled in lab environments using bacterial populations or digital simulation.
 In digital organisms, a generated population undergoes evolution based on varying parameters, including differential fitness, variation, and heredity set for individual organisms.

-Rozen et al. use separate bacterial strains on two different mediums, one with simple nutrient components and one with nutrients noted to help populations of bacteria evolve more heterogeneity.
+Rozen et al. use separate bacterial strains on two different media, one with simple nutrient components and one with nutrients noted to help populations of bacteria evolve more heterogeneity.
 A digital simulation based on the bacterial experiment design was also used, with assorted assignations of fitness and effective population sizes comparable to those of the bacteria used based on both small and large population designations Within both simple and complex environments, smaller populations demonstrated greater population variation than larger populations, which showed no significant fitness diversity.
 Smaller populations had increased fitness and adapted more rapidly in the complex environment, while large populations adapted faster than small populations in the simple environment.
 These data demonstrate that the consequences of increased variation within small populations is dependent on the environment: more challenging or complex environments allow variance present within small populations to confer greater advantage.
 Analysis demonstrates that smaller populations have more significant levels of fitness from heterogeneity within the group regardless of the complexity of the environment; adaptive responses are increased in more complex environments.
 Adaptations in asexual populations are also not limited by mutations, as genetic variation within these populations can drive adaptation.
 Although small populations tend to face more challenges because of limited access to widespread beneficial mutation adaptation within these populations is less predictable and allows populations to be more plastic in their environmental responses.
 Fitness increase over time in small asexual populations is known to be strongly positively correlated with population size and mutation rate, and fixation probability of a beneficial mutation is inversely related to population size and mutation rate.